Key options for postgraduate business studies are an MBA, master’s degree and graduate certificate.

 A master’s degree is considered to be a higher level of qualification than a graduate certificate.
 The degree typically requires a more in-depth and comprehensive course of study, as well as the completion of a research project or thesis.
 The program may take 1.5 to 2 years and possibly build on knowledge and skills acquired in a bachelor’s program.

 A graduate certificate, on the other hand, is a shorter program of study that typically takes less time to complete.
-It may be a third of a master’s program: 4 subjects instead of 12 or more.
-A grad cert is designed to provide specialised knowledge and skills in a particular area of study, and may be pursued by individuals who want to enhance their professional skills or change careers.
+It may be a third of a master’s program, consisting of 4 subjects instead of 12 or more.
+A grad cert is designed to provide specialised knowledge and skills in a particular area of study and may be sought by individuals looking to enhance their professional skills or change careers.

-Ultimately, the value of a graduate certificate or a master’s degree will depend on your individual goals and circumstances.
-If you’re looking to advance your career or pursue a specific area of study in depth, a master’s degree may be the better option.
+Ultimately, the value of a given qualification will depend on your individual goals and circumstances.
+If you’re looking to advance your career or focus on a specific area of study, a master’s degree may be the better option.
 However, if you are looking to acquire specific skills or knowledge in a shorter amount of time, a grad cert may be a more practical choice.

 Experiential vs Traditional Academic Learning